 Most parents send their children to infant care centres, childcare centres and preschools where the children play, learn and socialise with their friends.
 The sharing of common facilities, books and even toys makes them more susceptible to the highly-infectious HFMD.
 With many children attending such care centres, HFMD can spread quickly.
 Although HFMD is present throughout the year in Singapore, an annual spike in infections has been observed around the March to May period.
-Recently, the Ministry of Health reported that there were 1,249 cases of HFMD in the week from 29 July to 4 August 2018.
-This is worrisome as the number of cases is one and a half times higher that of the same period last year.
+In 2018, the Ministry of Health reported a total of 1,249 cases of HFMD in the week from 29 July to 4 August, one and a half times higher than that of the same period in 2017.

 What are the symptoms to look out for?

 Dr Tan Zhen Han says, “With the prevalence of HFMD, it is advisable for parents, caregivers and teachers to be watchful and examine their children or students daily for the following symptoms:

 - Ulcers in the throat, tongue, and mouth